-Rs.
-30. At price Rs, 30, the demand for apples is 100 kg and supply is 60 kg.
+Hence, there is no tendency for the price of a commodity to rise or fall.
+Therefore, equilibrium price will be determined at a point where there is equality between the demand for and supply of a commodity.
+This concept has been explained with the help of a table 1.
+At price Rs.
+20, the demand for apples is 120 kg and supply is 40 kg.
+Excess of demand over supply will intensify competition among buyers which pushes the price to Rs.
+30. At price Rs.
+30, the demand for apples is 100 kg and supply is 60 kg.
 Competition among buyers will continue due to excess of demand over supply which further pushes the price to Rs.
 40. At price Rs.
 60, the demand for apples is 40 kg and supply is 120 kg.
-Excess of supply over demand will intensify competition among sellers which reduces the price to Rs.
+Excess of supply over demand will intensify competition among sellers which reduces the price toRs.
 50. At price Rs.
 50, the demand for apples is 60 kg and supply is 100 kg.
 Competition among sellers will continue due to excess of supply over demand which further reduces the price to Rs.
 40. At price Rs.
 40, demand for and supply of apples are equal to each other i.e. 80 kg.
-At this price, there will no competition among buyers as well as sellers and price has no tendency to increase or decrease.
+At this price, there will no competition among buyers as well as sellers and price hasno tendency to increase or decrease.
 Therefore, Rs.
 40 is the equilibrium price which is determined by the equality between supply of and demand for apples.
 The determination of price under perfect competition has been explained with the help of figure 2.
-In this figure, dd is the demand curve and ss is the supply curve.
-At price OP1, supply is more than demand i.e. P1S1> P1D1.
+In this figure, ddis the demand curve and ss is the supply curve.
+At price OP1, supply is more than demand i.e. $P_1S_1 > P_1D_1$ .
 Excess of supply over demand will reduce the price to OP.
-At price OP2, demand is more than supply i.e. P2S2> P2D2.
+At price OP2, demandis more than supply i.e. $P_2S_2 > P_2D_2$ .
 Excess of demand over supply will increase the price to OP.
-At price OP, demand is exactly equal to supply i.e. PD = PS.
-At this price, there will be no competition among buyers or sellers and price has no tendency to increase or decrease.
+At price OP, demand is exactly equal to supply i.e. $P_2S_3 > P_2S_4$ this price, there will be no competition among buyers or sellers and price has no tendency to increase or decrease.
 Therefore, equilibrium price is determined by equality between supply of and demand for a commodity.

-5.3.1 Effects of Changes in Supply and Demand on Price
+6.3.1 Effects of Changes in Supply and Demand on Price